imtiyazakiwat/gpt4free.github.io/docs/client.md

 - **`web_search`** (Optional):
   Boolean flag indicating whether to enable internet-based search capabilities.
 This is useful for obtaining real-time or specific details not included in the model’s training data.

-#### Providers Limitation
-The `web_search` argument is **limited to specific providers**, including:
-  - ChatGPT
-  - HuggingChat
-  - Blackbox
-  - RubiksAI

-If your chosen provider does not support `web_search`, it will not function as expected.

-**Alternative Solution:**
-Instead of relying on the `web_search` argument, you can use the more versatile **Search Tool Support**, which allows for highly customizable web search operations.
-The search tool enables you to define parameters such as query, number of results, word limit, and timeout, offering greater control over search capabilities.

 ---

 ## Usage Examples